Hoda Kotb’s Adorable Video Of Daughter Haley Joy In Little Pink Glasses Is Breaking The Internet

 This past summer, the television personality has been enjoying some much-needed time off after adopting her second daughter, Hope Catherine.
 Hoda has only shared a few shots of the baby on Instagram, hiding her face in each and every one.
 But when it comes to her eldest daughter, Haley Joy, Kotb is no stranger to sharing photos and videos of her on her popular Instagram page.

 In the most recent video clip that was shared with her 1.4 million-plus followers, Haley stands front and center as she sings “Happy Birthday.”
-In the adorable little clip, the tiny tot holds on to her stroller as she sings in a sweet little voice.
+In the adorable little clip, the tiny tot holds onto her stroller as she sings in a sweet little voice.
 She wears her dark locks tied back in a high ponytail and also sports a pair of cute pink glasses on her face.

-The daughter of Kotb looks fashionable in a small pink graphic shirt and a jean jacket on top.
+The daughter of Kotb looks fashionable in a small pink graphic shirt, with a jean jacket on top.
 At the end of the video, she says “I love you” to Hoda’s good friend who is celebrating her birthday.
 Since the post went live on the mother of two’s page, it’s earned her a ton of attention from fans, racking up over 55,000 likes and an impressive 1,600-plus comments.

 While some of Hoda’s friends commented on the video to wish her friend a happy birthday, the overwhelming majority of fans couldn’t get over how cute her daughter is.
 A few others followers simply commented on the post to let Kotb know that they’re thrilled that she is returning to her hit morning show next week.